Skip to main content

 The prize recognizes students’ outstanding academic achievements, while also promoting area studies as a focus of research and teaching at the University of Regensburg.
 The prizewinners will receive a certificate and the prize money.
 Up to three prizes (a first prize of 400 €, two equal second prizes of 200 € each) will be awarded for final papers and theses submitted as part of master’s degrees, degrees in law or teaching degrees (Masterarbeiten, Zulassungsarbeiten or Studienarbeiten – BA theses will not be considered).
 As well as prize money, the winners also have the chance to publish in the Blog-Journal Frictions.
 Two winners of the prize in the inaugural edition, Jana Stöxen and Melanie Hussinger, have published aspects of their master’s thesis in contributions to the blog.
 More details on the previous winners of the Regensburg Area Studies Prize can be found below.

-Applications are welcome from any students who completed a teaching, law or master’s degree in relevant programs based in the Faculties of Law, Economics, Catholic Theology, Human Sciences (formerly PPS), Philosophy, Art History, History, and Humanities (PKGG), and Languages, Literature, and Cultures (SLK) in summer semester 2022, winter semester 2022/23 or summer semester 2023.
+Applications are welcome from any students who completed a teaching, law or master’s degree in relevant programs based in the Faculties of Law, Economics, Catholic Theology, Human Sciences (formerly PPS), Philosophy, Art History, History, and Humanities (PKGG), and Languages, Literature, and Cultures (SLK) in the previous two years.
 Students can nominate themselves for the prize or be nominated by their thesis supervisor(s).

 In this third edition of the prize, two equal first prizes were awarded at a prizegiving ceremony held on 20 April 2023 as part of the welcoming of a new cohort of researchers to the Graduate School for East and Southeast European Studies.
 As Ulf Brunnbauer, director of the Leibniz Institute for East and Southeast European Studies, speaker of the ScienceCampus and former member of the CITAS Board, said “the quality of these two theses is so high that it was impossible to rank them, not least because they are written from different disciplinary perspectives.”
 The works by Anastasiia Marsheva and Jonas Schmitt, he noted, “both make an important contribution to Area Studies by highlighting the importance of movement and transnational engagement for local practices, thus highlighting how social, cultural and political spaces are created by the interplay of actors on different scales.”